OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 	````

 28. Save your changes to **Home.js**.
 29. Now test the functionality of the add-in.
-Press the **{F5}** key to begin a debugging session and click the **Hello World** button.
+Press the **{F5}** key to begin a debugging session and after inserting the TaskPane  click the **Hello World** button.
 You should see that "Hello World" has been added into the cursor position of the Word document.

 	![](Images/Fig08.png)